5 tips for success with Looker

 Whether you are a seasoned Looker customer, or rolling out your instance for the very first time, we’d like to share some tips that have helped our customers maintain healthy instances and teams of happy, effective users.

 First, and most importantly, make sure your team is aware of the Looker training resources.
 Sharing these courses early and often with every Looker-user in your organization will help enable confident self-servers.

 The more intuitive your explores and dashboards are, the better users will be able to self-serve.
-An easy way to get started is to check out our eLearning course on “Building Explores Users Will Love”.
+An easy way to get started is to check out our eLearning courses on training.looker.com.
 Additionally, deleting old content and holding regular data-governance meetings will go a long way in helping to keep things clean for your teams.
 Lastly, leverage the iLooker feature to make data-driven decisions about what to delete.

 Identifying Looker “ambassadors” across your organizations is a great way to build a support network for users.
 Ambassadors are often stakeholders who represent their end-user groups.
 They’re able to help answer questions and drive adoption within their respective teams.
 If you’re looking for ways to identify potential ambassadors at your organization, use iLooker to take a look at those who have the highest Looker usage data.

 Once you have ambassadors in place, encourage them to consider owning one or more of the following, based on their strengths: